ENCCS/openfoam/content/handson.rst

  End

 There is quite a bit of information to be extracted from the logs, such as residuals of the iterative solvers and the Courant number.
 Depending on the simulation options, the logs may become more expressive, monitoring additional simulation aspects.

 Creating the finer mesh
 +++++++++++++++++++++++

 The cavity case is too tiny to make running in parallel a reasonable alternative.
 We will therefore make the mesh denser.
-An overview of OpenFOAM meshing will be given during day 2 of the workshop.
 For now, we just provide the instruction for refining without much explaination.
-In *system/blockMeshDict*, the default mesh size is set by the triple *(20 20 1)*, in the following lines.
+In ``system/blockMeshDict``, the default mesh size is set by the triple *(20 20 1)*, in the following lines.

 .. code:: bash